The tricky equation between UX and Time

 What is Time?

 However, modern science and Einstein’s theory of relativity have changed the ramifications from time being a property of matter to being a dimension.
-Just as we can move left-or-right, forwards-or-backward, and upwards-or-downwards: the three independent directions, known as spatial dimensions, time can also be considered as a fourth dimension but of a very different type.
+Just as we can move left-or-right, forward or backward, and upwards or downwards: the three independent directions, known as spatial dimensions, time can also be considered as a fourth dimension, but of a very different type.
 In order to describe an event, knowing where it occurs isn’t enough; you also need to know when, which means you need to know the time coordinate.
 And hence time becomes the 4th dimension.
+This opens up new possibilities to view time in:

 1. Experiencing the dimension differently